Schema#

 TextField#

-field type is the most important field type.
-It is used to store PHP string
+The Text field type is the most important field type.
+It is used to store PHP string values.

 Lets have a look at the following example fields: